nightgrey/nightgrey/README.md

 -->

-I do things on an ongoing basis - like development, gaming, photography, art and tech.
+Hi! 👋 I do things on an ongoing basis - like development, gaming, photography, art and tech.

 <!--✨ I run a (still new) Mastodon instance for tech enthusiasts and fellow developers @ [greys.place](https://greys.place).
 Say hello! ✨-->